-- 2.1 Processing is the term used to describe any task that is carried out with personal data e.g. collection, recording, structuring, alteration, retrieval, consultation, erasure as well as disclosure by transmission, dissemination or otherwise making available.
-Processing can include any activity that might relate to personal data under the control of the school, including the storage of personal data, regardless of whether the records are processed by automated or manual means. - 2.2 There are a number of fundamental principles, set out in the data protection legislation, that legally govern our treatment of personal data.
-As an integral part of its day to day operations, the school will ensure that all data processing is carried out in accordance with these processing principles. - 2.3 These principles, set out under GDPR, establish a statutory requirement that personal data must be: - (i) processed lawfully, fairly and in a transparent manner (lawfulness, fairness and transparency); - (ii) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes (purpose limitation); - (iii) adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (data minimisation); - (iv) accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay (accuracy); - (v) kept for no longer than is necessary for the purposes for which the personal data are processed; (storage limitation); - (vi) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (integrity and confidentiality). - 2.4 GDPR also establishes Accountability as a core data processing principle.
+- (i) processed lawfully, fairly and in a transparent manner (lawfulness, fairness and transparency); - (ii) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes (purpose limitation); - (iii) adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed (data minimisation); - (iv) accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay (accuracy); - (v) kept for no longer than is necessary for the purposes for which the personal data are processed2; (storage limitation); - (vi) processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures (integrity and confidentiality). - 2.4 GDPR also establishes Accountability as a core data processing principle.
 This places a statutory responsibility on the school, as Data Controller, to be able to demonstrate compliance with the other principles i.e. the 6 data processing principles set out in the previous paragraph (2.3 above).

-4 Lawful Basis for Processing Personal Data
+3 Lawful Basis for Processing Personal Data

 - 3.1 Whenever the school is processing personal data, all of the principles listed in the previous section(s), must be obeyed.
-In addition, at least one of the following bases (GDPR Article 6) must apply if the processing is to be lawful, - (i) compliance with a legal obligation - (ii) necessity in the public interest - (iii) legitimate interests of the controller
+In addition, at least one of the following bases (GDPR Article 6) must apply if the processing is to be lawful,

+- (i) compliance with a legal obligation

+- (ii) necessity in the public interest

+- (iii) legitimate interests of the controller

+- (iv) contract

+- (v) consent

+- (vi) vital interests of the data subject.

+- 3.2 When processing special category personal data, the school will ensure that it has additionally identified an appropriate lawful basis under GDPR Article 9.3 Special categories of personal data are those revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation.

-&lt;sup>2 Data may be stored for longer periods if being processed for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes (subject to appropriate technical and organisational measures required to safeguard the rights and freedoms of the data subject).
+2 Data may be stored for longer periods if being processed for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes (subject to appropriate technical and organisational measures required to safeguard the rights and freedoms of the data subject).